folkzb/magalu/mgc/cli/docs/kubernetes/nodepool/create.md

     --auto-scale.min-replicas integer   Object specifying properties for updating workload resources in the Kubernetes cluster: Minimum number of replicas for autoscaling.
 If not provided, the autoscale value will be assumed based on the "replicas" field.
                                          (min: 0)
                                         This is the same as '--auto-scale=min_replicas:integer'.
+    --availability-zones array(enum)    List of availability zones where the resource can be created.

     --cli.list-links enum[=table]       List all available links for this command (one of "json", "table" or "yaml") --cluster-id uuid                   Cluster's UUID. (required)
     --flavor string                     Definition of the CPU, RAM, and storage capacity of the nodes.